wzychla/OldMusicBox.ePUAP.Client/README.md

 ## Version History:

+* 0.4
+    - reading the artifact

+* 0.3
+    - making the request to the Artifact endpoint

 * 0.2

     - SAML2 `AuthnRequest` so that the ePUAP login endpoint picks the request and shows the login page